webrecorder/behaviors/manual/chapter1.md

 Autopilot is a tool that navigates a website similarly to how a human would, doing things like scrolling, clicking buttons, and playing videos.
 These actions executed through functions called "behaviors."
 Because Autopilot can go through the technically complicated aspects of a website, it is useful for recording high-fidelity websites.
 Furthermore, Autopilot is designed to be accessible for anyone to use, and anyone with little javascript knowledge to contribute to.
 This makes webarchiving available to everyone.

+# Autopilot basics
+Autopilot uses [behaviors](https://github.com/webrecorder/behaviors/blob/master/manual/behaviors.md) to collect metadata from websites.
+Behaviors are Javascript modules which perform a series of actions on a webpage in order to collect information.

 ## Installing Autopilot

 To use this project you must first install its dependencies.
 You can do this via a package manager like [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) or [npm](https://www.npmjs.com/).